bryanbharper/philectrosophy/src/Server/public/blog.posts/path-routing-with-the-safe-stack.md

 ]
 ```

 Note that we pass the stringified Url to `Router.format` before passing it to `prop.href`.
-This will transform "about" into "#/about", for example.
+This ensures that what we pass a hash based route to `href`.
+For example, it would transform "about" into "#/about".

 In `Pages/Blog.fs` modify `renderEntry` to the same end:
 ```fsharp